Netflix, Inc. (NFLX) Stock Analysis

 What does Netflix, Inc. do?

-Netflix operates a global subscription streaming service offering television series, films, documentaries, games, and live programming.
-The company generates revenue primarily through monthly membership fees and increasingly through advertising-supported tiers.
-Content is licensed and produced in-house, distributed to internet-connected devices worldwide.
+Netflix operates a global streaming entertainment platform offering TV series, films, documentaries, games, and live programming through subscription memberships.
+The company produces and licenses content across multiple genres and languages, distributing it to internet-connected devices worldwide.

 What are the main risks to Netflix's business?